yastn/yastn/docs/source/tensor/init.rst

 Basic creation operations
 -------------------------

-Basic creation operations such as random tensors, tensors filled with zeros, or diagonal identity tensors.
+YASTN enables creating typical objects, such as random tensors, tensors filled with zeros, or diagonal identity tensors.

-The symmetry structure of the tensor can be given either by directly listing all charge sectors for each leg and dimensions of these sectors `or` by passing a list of legs.
+The symmetries of the tensor is provided either by directly listing all charge sectors and corresponding dimensions for each leg `or` by passing a list of legs.

-See examples: :ref:`examples/tensor/init:create tensors from scratch`.
+For more examples see: :ref:`examples/tensor/init:create tensors from scratch`.

 .. automodule:: yastn
    :noindex: